-Brooklyn-based concert pianist Conor Hanick performs the complete cycle of six piano sonatas by Russian composer Galina Ustvolskaya.
+Brooklyn-based concert pianist Conor Hanick performs works of Galina Ustvolskaya and Morton Feldman.

 Pianist Conor Hanick is regarded as one of his generation’s most inquisitive interpreters of music old and new.
 With a unique adeptness for contemporary music reinforced by a commitment to music of all ages, Hanick’s interpretations demonstrate a “technical refinement, color, crispness and wondrous variety of articulation that benefit works by any master.”
 (Anthony Tommasini, New York Times)